 Sometimes pneumonia is hard to diagnose because it may cause symptoms commonly seen in people with colds or the flu.
 You may not realize it's more serious until it lasts longer than these other conditions.
 Your doctor will diagnose pneumonia based on your medical history, a physical exam, and test results.
 Your doctor may be able to diagnose you with a certain type of pneumonia based on how you got your infection and the type of germ causing your infection.

 Your doctor will ask about your signs and symptoms and how and when they began.
-To find out what type of germ is causing the pneumonia, he or she also may ask about:
+To find out whether you have bacterial, viral, or fungal pneumonia, your doctor also may ask about:

 - Any recent traveling you've done